PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit result propagation through the two Conv-affine fold and Conv-activation fusion pairs immediately following the completed terminal quantization-cleanup pairs.
+The next characterized unit should audit result propagation from the third later Conv-affine fold, bounded by cost-volume cleanup and the late Concat layout-state scope.
 Any new mutation evidence must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.